The wrist is one of the most overworked joints in the body.

 Is a Heated Wrist Wrap Safe?

-To avoid skin burns and blisters, make sure to only use it for the recommended time, and make sure the auto shut off works well, in case you fall asleep with it.
-LED light therapy wraps do not get as hot as regular ones and have a zero risk of skin burns.
+To avoid skin burns and blisters, make sure to only use it for the recommended time, and make sure the auto shut-off works well, in case you fall asleep with it.

 To your health and happiness,